harleydutton/tabula-rasa/sections/setting/Default Delay.md

 this is how long characters have to wait to act in combat.
+Also needs to define what a [[Tick]] represents.